The Real Estate Law Review: Denmark

 Normally, lease contracts regarding commercial property state that the rent will be regulated annually in line with inflation expressed by the net price index calculated and published monthly by Statistics Denmark.
-Often, the landlord will also try to include in the contract a minimum annual rent rise of 2 or 3 per cent, which was a harmless clause when inflation was well above these levels, but with today's inflation levels below 1 per cent, such a clause can create an imbalance in the rent level over time.
+Often, the landlord will also try to include in the contract a minimum annual rent rise of 2 or 3 per cent, which can create an imbalance in the rent level over time in periods with low or zero inflation or deflation.

 Almost without exception, lease contracts regarding business premises in Denmark will include an obligation for the tenant to pay for the internal maintenance of the premises in addition to the rent.
 The same goes for the tenant's consumption of water, heat, cooling, electricity and gas.
 The costs of these supplies will normally be included and distributed among the tenants in annual consumption accounts for the property.